-Worker's Compensation laws were designed to provide employees with several basic rights when suffering injuries in the workplace.
-In general, employees are entitled to receive payment for lost income, medical expenses, and rehabilitation costs incurred as result of work-related injuries.
+Worker's Compensation laws were designed to provide employees with several basic rights when suffering from injuries in the workplace.
+In general, employees are entitled to receive payment for lost income, medical expenses, and rehabilitation costs incurred as a result of work-related injuries.
 Employees are also allowed to collect two-thirds of wages at the time of the injury while unable to work.

 If injuries are more serious and prevent you from being able to return to work, you may be entitled to a larger settlement (called a “lump sum settlement”) in order to compensate for future lost wages.

 You may use your own doctor when evaluating and treating for your injuries.
 However, your employer’s insurance doctor must also be permitted to examine you.
 Keep in mind that these doctors are not your doctors.
 They will never treat you, and what you tell them is not confidential, unlike with your doctor.
 The insurance company’s doctor’s diagnosis may be motivated by their desire to retain future business from the employer’s insurance company.
-Some of these doctors only see people who are sent to them by insurance companies, and have no private patients of their own.
+Some of these doctors only see people who are sent to them by insurance companies and have no private patients of their own.
 Consult a personal injury attorney before agreeing to see your employer’s doctor.
 The report from this doctor's examination can have a major impact on the nature and extent of the benefits you will receive.

 The types of injuries typically covered by Worker’s Compensation include: